 Pesticide use classification and administration.
 FIFRA also regulates the improper use of pesticides.
 In the pesticide registration process, the applicant has to register the product based on its uses.
 EPA will then decide which use is appropriate and whether to approve the registration.
 Three scenarios are possible for these two questions:

-EPA permits a general use and approves the registration, if following the registered directions or common practice for a pesticide use alone can generally avoid “unreasonable adverse effects on the environment”;
+EPA permits a general use and approves the registration if following the registered directions or common practice for the pesticide can generally avoid “unreasonable adverse effects on the environment.”

-EPA permits a restricted use and approves the registration, if following the registered directions or common practice for a pesticide use alone is not sufficient to generally avoid “unreasonable adverse effects on the environment,” but extra regulatory restrictions may cure such defects;
+EPA permits a restricted use and approves the registration if following the registered directions or common practice for the pesticide is not sufficient to generally avoid “unreasonable adverse effects on the environment,” but extra regulatory restrictions may cure such defects.

 Pesticides often have multiple uses.
 In such situations, EPA will first decide on each use and then classify the entire pesticide for general uses, restricted uses, or both (when some uses are general and the others are restricted).
 General uses may be later changed into restricted uses, and vice versa, with certain procedures.